The null condition in elastodynamics leads to non-uniqueness: Introduction

-Directly absorbing these small part of second order terms and higher-order terms in \eqref{decomposition of left} into the new Reynolds error at the next iteration would result in $R_{q+1}$ no longer being a symmetric matrix.
+Directly absorbing these nonprincipal quadratic terms and higher-order terms in \eqref{decomposition of left} into the new Reynolds error at the next iteration would result in $R_{q+1}$ no longer being a symmetric matrix.
 Consequently, a new iterative framework and a redefined divergence operator inverse are required.
-In \cite{Isett16}, Isett and Oh show that, if $ U_l $ conserves both linear and angular momentum, expressed as:
+In \cite{Isett16}, Isett and Oh showed that a compactly supported vector field $U:\R^d\to\R^d$ can be represented as the divergence of a compactly supported symmetric matrix, provided that its linear and angular moments vanish:

-then one can formally represent $ U $ as divergence of some symmetric matrix $R$ by solving the following underdetermined elliptic equation, known as the symmetric divergence equation:
+then one can formally represent $ U $ as the divergence of some symmetric matrix $R$ by solving the following underdetermined elliptic equation, known as the symmetric divergence equation:

-In this paper, we consider the equations of 2D elastodynamics in Lagrangian coordinates, presenting new corresponding conservation laws for momentum and angular momentum, which are expressed as:
+In this paper, we consider two-dimensional elastodynamics in Lagrangian coordinates and derive the corresponding conservation laws for momentum and angular momentum: